Sightseeing in Nürnberg: Castle, Churches, Museums, Old Town, Nazis

 Top Museums in Nuremberg

-Nürnberg has several major museums of which the German National Museum is by far the most important.
+Nürnberg has several major museums of which the Germanic National Museum is by far the most important.
 The Germanische Nationalmuseum has the largest collection of German art and cultural objects in the world.

-The Verkehrsmuseum (Transportation Museum) in Nuremberg is very popular with especially children as it houses the largest collection of historical railway equipment in Germany.
+The Verkehrsmuseum (Transportation Museum) in Nuremberg includes the Communication Museum as well as the DB German Railways Museum, which is very popular with especially children as it houses the largest collection of historical railway equipment in Germany.

 The Neues (New) Museum has an impressive collection of modern art and design objects showing that Nuremberg is not only about the Middle Ages and faded imperial grandeur.